LSEG-API-Samples/Example.DataLibrary.DotNet/src/4. Extras/4.1-Configuration/Readme.txt

 By default, the LSEG Data Library for .Net uses an internal database defining default configuration settings within the library.
 Users have the ability to utilize their own configuration store to override default settings.
-For this project, you can refer to the 'lseg-data.config.json' or 'customConfig.json' as a reference.
+For this project, you can refer to the 'lseg-data.config.json' as a reference.

-The following features are available when defining application configuration settings:

-	o Specification of a Json (JObject) or System.IO.Stream within a Session Definition

-Otherwise, the libary can pull in configuration settings via a configuration file defined within the file system.
+The libary can pull in configuration settings via a configuration file defined within the file system, a JSON object and an embedded resource via a Stream.

 Note: By default, the library will search for the configuration file: lseg-data.config.json

 The following steps are enforced when locating a file-based configuration file: